Jayantha Kelegama: Honorary positions

 He, together with H.N.S.
-Karunatileke and A.D.V. de S. Indraratna formed the Sri Lanka Economic Association in 1985 where he served as the Vice President from 1985–1991.
+Karunatileke and A.D.V. de S. Indraratna formed the Sri Lanka Economic Association in 1985 where he served as the Vice President from 1985 to 1991.

 In 1994/1995, he served as the Chairman of the Tea Commission and during 1996–2002 he served as the Chancellor of the Rajarata University.
 He was the first Chancellor of the Rajarata University.

 Humanitarian works

-During the 1990s, he played a key role in two leading humanitarian organizations, viz., the Cancer Society and Sahanaya and served as the Chairman in both these institutions for many years.
+During the 1990s, he played a key role in two leading humanitarian organizations, viz., the Cancer Society and Sahanaya and served as the chairman in both these institutions for many years.

 Approach to economic analysis

 Kelegama belonged to the older generation of economists who were every much influenced by Fabian socialism and Keynesian economics.
 He stood at the centre-left of the political spectrum in his economic thinking.
 He was a prolific writer with contributions to Ceylon Economist, Economic Review, Sri Lanka Economic Journal and to the newspapers.
 His papers on the rural economy of Sri Lanka and peasantry are still widely quoted by scholars.
 During the time of the globalization debate, he made many notable contributions on pros and cons of globalization to various journals.
 He delivered many lectures on economic topics of contemporary interest at various forums – Philip Gunawardena Memorial lecture, N.M.
 Perera Memorial lecture, etc.

 His thinking on economic issues was articulated in his weekly column to the Sunday Island under the name Kanes.
 Under the column, many subjects ranging from: globalization, Washington Consensus, WTO, regional & bilateral free trade agreements, and domestic economic policy issues were discussed.
-He wrote this column from 1995–2005.
+He wrote this column from 1995 to 2005.

 The running theme on many of his articles on the domestic economy was that Sri Lanka is still not prepared for a total free market economy because of the not very strong supply base in the country, and until the supply base was adequately developed a mixed economy should be pursued.
 A Keynesian type of government initiated fiscal stimulus was necessary, he argued, to develop the supply potential in the economy.
 In other words, he gave an alternative viewpoint to that of ardent advocates of a total free market economy who argued that with the free operation of the market forces, the supply base will automatically develop with minimum state intervention.